There are two main types of diabetes – Type 1 diabetes and Type 2 diabetes.

 If you’re at risk of developing Type 2 diabetes you may be eligible to join your free local Healthier You NHS Diabetes Prevention Programme.
 This programme can support you to improve your diet, get more physically active and lose weight (where appropriate) to reduce your risk of developing Type 2 diabetes.

 The first thing you need to do is to find out if you are at risk of developing the condition.
-If you’re at moderate or high risk, you’ll be invited to sign up to your free local Healthier You service.
+If you’re at moderate or high risk, you may be invited to sign up to your free local Healthier You service.
 You may also be invited by your GP.Find out your risk NHS Diabetes Prevention Programme

 Advice on achieving and maintaining a healthy weight, information on Body Mass index and tools to help you manage your weightWeight Management